Banner image

 Storage and future testing

 Fixed material from neonate and paediatric samples is archived for at least 6 months from the date of receipt.
 Cases with a normal karyotype are then discarded; cases with a structural chromosome abnormality are stored for 5 years.
-For samples referred for array testing, the remaining DNA is stored indefinitely within Molecular Genetics.
+For samples referred for microarray testing, the remaining DNA is stored for at least 30 years within Molecular Genetics.
 Subsequent genetic testing can be requested at any time within these periods but may not be possible depending on the quality of the material available.

 Page last updated 28/02/2023.
 Please note that if printed, the information is only valid on the day of printing.